oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 - `FinallyTryCatch` has the same behaviour as `FinallyTry`, except it has a `catch` operation (its third child) that it executes when a Truffle exception is thrown.

-The bytecode for `finally` operations may be emitted multiple times (e.g., once for each exit point of `try`).
+The bytecode for `finally` operations may be emitted multiple times (once for each exit point of `try`, including at early returns).
-To support emitting it multiple times, the `finally` operation is defined using a `Runnable` parser that can be repeatedly invoked.
+To support emitting it multiple times, the `finally` operation is defined using a `Runnable` parser that can be repeatedly invoked (it must be idempotent).
 The naming of the `FinallyTry` and `FinallyTryCatch` operations reflects the fact that the finally parser is supplied at the beginning of parsing, _not_ that the `finally` operation executes first.